tudordavidz/mero/README.md

 npm start
 ```

-### Step 3: Open Expo Go from Appstore scan with camera the QR Code from terminal.
+### Step 3: Open Expo Go from the Appstore and scan the QR Code from the terminal with the camera.
+Make sure you are on the same Wi-Fi!

 Enjoy!

 ### Optional (Demo)